vanowarna/hevc-vs-vvc-assignment/README.md

 1.  **[Experiment Reproduction Guide](guide/hevc_vvc_experiment_guide.md)**: Detailed steps on building the reference encoders (HM and VTM), downloading the raw source, and executing the encoding commands.
 2.  **[Analysis & Plotting Guide](guide/hevc_vvc_analysis_guide.md)**: Instructions on how to extract metrics from logs, calculate BD-Rate, and generate R-D curves using Python.
+3.  **[Jupyter Notebook Analysis](analysis/analysis.ipynb)**: The actual implementation used to process the data, calculate results, and generate the plots shown in this report.

 ---